-Methane (CH4) lewis dot structure, molecular geometry, electron geometry, polar or nonpolar, bond angle
+Methane (CH4) lewis dot structure, molecular geometry or shape, electron geometry, bond angle, valence electrons

-In this article, we will discuss Methane (CH4) lewis dot structure, molecular geometry, electron geometry, hybridization, polar or nonpolar, its bond angle, etc.
+In this article, we will discuss Methane (CH4) lewis dot structure, molecular geometry, electron geometry, hybridization, polar or nonpolar, its bond angle, valence electrons, etc.

 |Name of Molecule||Methane|

 |Electron geometry of CH4||Tetrahedral|

 |Total Valence electron for CH4||8|